 ALWAYS PROOFREAD YOUR MESSAGES

-FOCUS ON THE CLIENT’S WANTS AND NEEDS
+FOCUS ON THE CLIENT’S NEEDS

 NEVER ARGUE WITH THE CLIENT

 Sometimes you might not agree with what the client wants.
 Comic Sans might look good to them but you know it’s almost certainty a bad idea.
 In such situations, knowing how to manage client feedback will allow you to work out a compromise.
 If the client is unhappy, listen to their concerns and see how you can address them in a way that’s satisfactory to both parties.

 It can be hard to control your emotions, but try to understand the client’s circumstances — maybe they are just having a bad day.
 However, if you let your ego get in the way and choose to argue with them, not only will that disrupt the design process, you might also end up losing their business forever.